Before we begin – if you’re an aspiring blogger but you aren’t sure what platform to use, we’ve broken down the best blogging websites here.

-If you think your content marketing campaign is in a death spiral, it’s important to resolve the situation ASAP.
+If you think your content marketing campaign is in a death spiral, resolving the situation ASAP is important.

-I used to write some pretty boring crap.
-Once I figured it out, I changed my ways.
-Today, I’m not necessarily channeling J. K. Rowling all the time, but I do know when (or if) my audience is bored.
+We used to write some pretty boring crap.
+Once we figured it out, everything changed.
+Today, We’re not necessarily channeling J. K. Rowling all the time, but we do know when (or if) our audience is bored.

 Whether you’re a marketer, SEO, or content creator, data is your friend.
-But don’t worry, I won’t tell you to buy some expensive analytics software.
-Nearly all the data I cite in this article is free.
+But don’t worry; we won’t tell you to buy some expensive analytics software.
+Nearly all the data we cite in this article is free.

 Here are telltale signs that your audience finds your content boring.

 Your bounce rate is abnormally high

 Bounce Rate is the percentage of single-page sessions (i.e., sessions in which the person left your site from the entrance page without interacting with the page).

 Basically, someone looks at your site and leaves.